Overview

 Instance authentication failed

-- SSL certificate is valid if using HTTPS;
+- Ensure SSL certificate is valid if using HTTPS.

-- Blnk Core instance is running and accepting connections.
+- Confirm the instance is running and accepting connections.